 Located in the same facility is our "sister" practice, the Bernstein Center For Visual Performance (BCVP).
 BCVP is a specialized optometric practice that diagnoses and treats vision problems for which glasses may not be the answer.
 These vision problems include disorders of binocularity (eye teaming), accommodation (focusing), and ocular motilities (eye movements), as well as visual information processing skills which include size, shape, distance and directional judgments, visual memory, and visualization.
 Problems in these areas can adversely impact school and work performance.

-BCVP also provides visual rehabilitation services to those patients who have lost visual function as the result of a traumatic brain injury.
+BCVP also provides vision rehabilitation services to those patients who have lost visual function as the result of a traumatic brain injury.

 There is more to vision therapy than simply strengthening the eyes.
 It also enhances the neurological connections between the eyes and the brain.
 Eyes are the windows of the brain.
 It directly influences sight based on how it interprets images received.
 A healthy connection between the eyes and the brain is essential for good eyesight.